panubo/docker-sensu-aio/README.md

 ### Config

-Most of sensu config belongs in /etc/sensu/conf.d
+Most of sensu config belongs in `/etc/sensu/conf.d`.
+The main sensu config file is `/etc/sensu/config.json` and is templated by the container bootstrap.
+It will always be overwritten however the main sensu config has the lowest priority so can easily be overridden by the config in `/etc/sensu/conf.d` .

 One method to manage this is to mount /etc/sensu/conf.d to the host and edit from there.
-This image includes a watcher on that directory to restart the sensu-server when changes are detected on any .json files.
+This image includes a watcher on that directory to restart the sensu-server when changes are detected on any `*.json` files in that directory.

+The following config can also be configured via environment variables.

+* `SENSU_API_USER` Sensu API username
+* `SENSU_API_PASS` Sensu API password
+* `SENSU_UCHIWA_USER` Uchiwa UI username
+* `SENSU_UCHIWA_PASS` Uchiwa UI password

+**Note: if /etc/uchiwa/uchiwa.json already exists the template will not be applied**

 ## SSL